Le lien vers cette page a été envoyé avec succès aux destinataires.

 01 53 45 60 00

-In the event of a transfer of sums saved on a Perco to a collective company savings plan, the social security contributions in force at the time of the deposits are kept.
+In the event of a transfer of the amounts saved on a Perco to a collective company savings plan, the social security contributions in force at the time of the deposits are retained.

 FYI

-The tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of the deductions related to detention) ceased on December 31, 2022.
+The tax advantage linked to the transfer of an insurance contract of more than 8 years to a PER (doubling of abatements related to detention) ceased on 31 December 2022.

-Transfer of the collective company PER to another PER
+Transfer of the collective company RIP to another RIP

-You can transfer the accumulated savings from the collective company PER to all other PERs.
+You can transfer the accumulated savings on the collective company PER to all other PERs.
 The transfer is possible at any time when you have left the company.

-If you are still in the company, the transfer is also possible, but within the limit of one transfer every 3 years.
+If you are still in the company, the transfer is also possible, but within the limit of a transfer every 3 years.

-The transfer is free if you have held the product for at least 5 years.
-If you have held the product for less than 5 years, the transfer fee may be charged, up to 1% of the outstanding amount.
+Transfer is free if you have owned the product for at least 5 years.
+If you have owned the product less than 5 years old, you may be charged a transfer fee, up to a maximum of 1% of outstanding amounts.

-The transfer must take place within a maximum period of 3 months.
+The transfer must take place within a maximum of 3 months.

-In case of delay, you can refer the matter to the Ombudsman of the Autorité des marchés financiers.
+In the event of a delay, you may refer the matter to the Ombudsman of the Autorité des marchés financiers.

 Who shall I contact